cocos/cocos-docs/en/getting-started/introduction.md

 # About Cocos Creator

 - **Q**: Is Cocos Creator a game engine?<br>
-  **A**: It's a complete game development solution that includes the JavaScript implementation of Cocos2d-x, and various UI tools that can help you develop games more quickly.
+  **A**: It's a complete game development solution that includes a lightweight and efficient cross-platform game engine, and various UI tools that can help you develop games more quickly.

 - **Q**: What is the editor of Cocos Creator?<br>
-  **A**: Fully custom built for the engine, including the full-featured all-in-one editor for the entire workflow from design, development, preview, debugging to release.
+  **A**: It is an all-in-one, extensible editor that simplifies resource management, game debugging and previewing, and multi-platform publishing.
+Support for Windows and Mac systems.

 - **Q**: I can't write programs, can I use Cocos Creator?<br>
   **A**: Of course!
-The Cocos Creator editor provides two workflows for design and development, providing a simple and smooth way of working together.
+The Cocos Creator editor provides two workflows for design and development, allows designers to deeply participate in the game development process, making quick edits and iterations during the game development cycle, providing a simple and smooth way of working together.

 - **Q**: What platform can Cocos Creator let me develop for?<br>
-  **A**: Cocos Creator currently supports publishing games to the Web, iOS, Android, various "mini game" platforms, PC desktops and other platforms.
+  **A**: Cocos Creator supports all major platforms allowing games to be quickly released for the web, iOS, Android, Windows, Mac, and various mini-game platforms.
+A pure JavaScript-developed engine runtime is available on the web and mini-game platforms for better performance and smaller packages.
+On other native platforms, C++ is used to implement the underlying framework, providing greater operational efficiency.

 ## What is Cocos Cretaor?

-Cocos Creator is a game development tool with content creation at its core, which realizes the fully scripted, componentized and data driven on the basis of Cocos2d-x.
+Cocos Creator is a open source game development tool centered on content creation.
+Which realizes the fully scripted, componentized and data-driven on the basis of Cocos2d-x.

 ## Workflow Description